CounterpartyXCP/counterparty-core/docs/CounterpartySpec.rst

 other hand, when creating an order to sell bitcoins, a user may pay whatever fee he likes.

-Payments of bitcoins to close deals waiting for bitcoins are done with the ``btcpay`` command, which needs only the ID of the deal in question to make the necessary payment.
+Payments of bitcoins to close order matches waiting for bitcoins are done with the ``btcpay`` command, which needs only the ID of the order match in question to make the necessary payment.

 The ``deadline`` should be after the expiration.